ChristianChimi/PySpark-Amazon-Analytics/readme.md

   - Parse date to get number of the month

 Eda:
+  - Aggregated the data using PySpark and then converted it to a Pandas DataFrame for easier visualization and analysis.
   - Group by category to plot amounts.
   - Group by months to plot total orders.